Anjar, Gujarat: Economy

 Following the 2001 earthquake, the government in Kutch created a number of initiatives that greatly benefited the community in Anjar.
 Local government exempted all business operations from taxes, including excise duty and indirect tax, for five years after the earthquake.
 Textile company Welspun India built the largest towel factory in the world in Anjar nine months after the earthquake.
 The factory was producing 250,000 towels a day by 2011, when the BBC reported that the company had purchased Christy, the official towel provider of the Wimbledon Championships.
 A decade after the earthquake, over 110,000 jobs had been created in the Kutch province.
 Anjar is also one of the largest manufacturers of pipeline in the world.
 In 2006, the town produced over one million tonnes of pipeline, primarily for the oil, gas, water and sewage industries.

 Culture

 The people of Anjar come from a wide variety of backgrounds.
 The three most populous religions are Hindu, Jain and Islam.
 Gujarati, Kutchi and Hindi are the most commonly spoken languages.
 Major festivals from multiple religions are celebrated in the town, including Hindola, Navaratri, Ram Navami, Sharad Purnima, Diwali, Holi, Eid al-Fitr and Ramadan.

-Notable people

-Several members of the Kutch Gurjar Kshatriya community in Anjar made substantial contributions to the Indian railway system.
-Jagmal Pitambar Rathod was dubbed a "Gaidher" (English: "Chief Architect") in 1750 by Lakhpatji, the Rao of Cutch, for his work creating the fort surrounding Anjar.
-Sons from three subsequent generations of Rathod's family – who all resided in Anjar – were also awarded the "Gaidher" title, for their work building the forts of nearby towns Bhuj and Mandvi, as well as their work building the palaces Aina Mahal, Prag Mahal, Vijay Vilas, and the Ashapura Temple, among others.
-The Pamban Bridge, which links the southern island of Rameswaram to the Indian mainland, was designed by Manji Daya Vegad and Lakhu Devji Vegad, who were both born in Anjar.
-They also designed other railway lines in the south of India.
-Narshi Bechar Khodiyar, the son of Anjar-born Bechar Hardas, was given the title of honour "Rai Sahib" by the British in 1920, for his contributions to railway engineering.

 Villages in Anjar

-In total, there are 66 villages in the Administrative division ("Taluka") of Anjar, including, among others: Amrapar, Bhalot, Chandiya, Chandroda, Devaria, Khambhra, Khedoi, Khokhra, Kotda Nayani, Kumbhariya, Lakhapadar, Lovariya, Meghpar, Mindiyana, Nagalpar, Pantiya, Ratnal, Sanghad, Sinugra, Tuna, Vidi and Vira.
+In total, there are 66 villages in the Administrative division ("Taluka") of Anjar, including, among others: Amrapar, Bhalot, Chandiya, Chandroda, Devaria, Khambhra,Pantiya, Khedoi, Khokhra, Kotda Chandrani, Kumbhariya, Lakhapar, Lovariya, Meghpar, Mindiyana, Nagalpar, Pantiya, Ratnal, Sanghad, Sinugra, Tuna, Vidi and Vira.